henrikstengaard/hstwb-installer/support/Amibian/home/readme.txt

 1. Write amibian_hstwb-installer.img to sd-card with Win32 Disk
    Imager, ApplePi Baker, dd or similar imaging tool.
-2. FAT32 format a usb stick and extract hstwb_installer_install.zip
+2. FAT32 format a usb stick and extract usb_self_install.zip
    to root of the usb stick.
 3. Copy install files to usb stick:
    1. Copy required Kickstart rom files to "kickstart" directory.